 2.02 LIBRARY.
 The University's Library holdings are housed in the Thomas Cooper Library (opened June 1976), a seven-story library building that is a short walk from the Physical Sciences Building.
 The collection in the science, engineering, pharmacy and related fields is primarily located in the Science Library, which constitutes the entire Lower Level #4 of the Thomas Cooper Library.
 There are some additional holdings on the Mezzanine level of the Library.
-Regular library hours are: Monday - Thursday, 7:30 a.m. - 10:00 p.m.; Friday, 7:30 a.m. - 6:00 p.m.; Saturday, 10:00 a.m. - 6:00 p.m.; Sunday, 10:00 a.m. - 10:00 p.m.
+The library is open 24 hours to students, faculty and staff with valid Carolina Card.
 The Science Librarian is in charge of the science level (Level 4), which is staffed by three assistant science librarians and several student assistants, who are ready to help you at any time.
 There are over over three million volumes in the Thomas Cooper Library.
 They subscribe to about 30,000 journals either in print, online or both.
 The library also offers help in the form of research consultations and workshops, LibGuides, and the online Ask A Librarian service.
 For more information, go to library.sc.edu or call 777-4866.
 Also, the medical school library has a large number of volumes of special interest to biochemists.
-Medical school library hours are: Monday - Thursday, 8:00 a.m. - 10:00 p.m.; Friday, 8:00 a.m. - 6:00 p.m.; Saturday, 1:00 p.m. - 5:00 p.m.; Sunday, 1 p.m. - 6:00 p.m.
+Medical school library hours are: Monday - Friday, 8:00 a.m. - 6:00 p.m.; Saturday, Closed.; Sunday, 1 p.m. - 5:00 p.m.
 Summer hours and hours during semester breaks are different.